manaakiwhenua/extend-dangles/README.md

 # License

-Copyright:    (C) 2015 by David Pairman, Manaaki Whenua - Landcare Research
+Copyright:    (C) 2015 Landcare Research New Zealand Ltd

 This program is free software under the GNU General Public License (version 3).
 Read the file COPYING that comes with GRASS for details.